amourayuba/Halo_Analytical_Calculations/README.md

 # Analytical Calculations of Halo Mass Function and Age
 This project allows to calculate a variety of dynamical properties.
-Different files and functions allow contain analytical predictions of a variety of cosmological properties, including the power-spectrum, growth factor, distribution as a function of mass and redshift and formation time.
+Different files and functions contain analytical predictions of a variety of cosmological properties, including the power-spectrum, growth factor, distribution as a function of mass and redshift and formation time.